List of The Dumping Ground characters: Ruby Butler

 Ruby Butler, played by Liv De-Vulgt, made her first appearance in the series 8 episode "Keeping Face", broadcast on 9 October 2020.
-Introduced as a guest character, she joined the main cast in the series 9 episode "Run, Rescue, Repeat", broadcast on 13 August 2021.
+Introduced as a guest character, She joined the main cast in the series 9 episode "Run, Rescue, Repeat", broadcast on 13 August 2021.
+She's coming back in Series 14 as a main background character.

 Ruby was placed into care after her mother (Nia Gwynne) was sent to prison for the accident which killed Bec Hyde's (Ava Potter) mother.
 She remained in care after her mother was released early due to her release conditions requiring her to avoid contact.
 She is placed into Ashdene Ridge temporarily and shares a room with Bec.
 The pair begin to strike up a friendship until Bec learned of her mother's identity.
 Enraged at her early release, Bec tricks Ruby into going to see her mother so as to send her back to prison for breaching her release conditions.
 May-Li (Stacy Liu), having learned the truth about the pair, arrives, but Bec's conscience gets the better of her and she changes her mind about calling the police.
 Ruby is subsequently moved to a different care home.

-At some point Ruby returns to live with her mum, but her struggles to adjust lead to Ruby returning to Ashdene Ridge.
+At some point Ruby returns to live with her mother, but her struggles to adjust lead to Ruby returning to Ashdene Ridge.
 With Bec now gone, Ruby tries too hard to fit in, claiming to like everything the others say they do despite having no knowledge of most of it.
-After getting tricked by Clem (Halle Cassell), Ruby admits she copied everyone because she didn't fit in at her last home, with everyone there considering her weird.
+After being tricked by Clem (Halle Cassell), Ruby admits she copied everyone because she didn't fit in at her last home, with everyone there considering her weird.
 May-Li encourages her to open up, which she does.

-In episode 11, she decides to visit Bec to thank her for how things are going with her and her mum but she discovers that Bec is living rough at her aunt's farm because her aunt is ill and her gran has moved in and has been abusing Bec.
+In episode 11, she decides to visit Bec to thank her for how things are going with her and her mother but she discovers that Bec is living rough at her aunt's farm because her aunt is ill and her gran has moved in and has been abusing Bec.
 Thanks to Sasha, Scott is able to find out and rescue Bec from her situation.

-Ruby does not return for Series 10, most likely having returned to live with her mum.
+Ruby hasn't returned for Series 10, 11, 12 or 13, most likely having returned to live with her mother.
+But she's coming back for Series 14.

 Max Riley

 Max Riley, played by Jed Jefferson, made his first appearance in episode 16 ("Everybody Needs a Friend") as a new roommate and friend for Sid.
-It is mentioned in "Sasha Claus" that his parents would fight a lot but Christmas is a day that would bring them together.
-However, in Series 9, his dad gives him a video game and towards the end of the series, Max goes to stay with him for a bit.
+It is mentioned in "Sasha Claus" that his parents would often quarrel but Christmas would reunite them.
+However, in Series 9, his father gives him a video game and towards the end of the series, Max goes to stay with him for a bit.

-He doesn't return for Series 10, most likely now staying with his dad.
+He doesn't return for Series 10, most likely now staying with his father.
 The actor confirmed on Twitter that he would not return and was filming another drama, also airing on CBBC.